bioatmosphere/GoG/README.md

-# PDF
+# PDP: Pattern, Diversity, and Process
-Pattern, Diversity, and Process for demography-based integrative modelling of ecosystems and the biosphere.
+A conceptual framework for Demography-based Integrative Modelling of Ecosystems and the Biosphere.